aliceinapiland/virtual-apijam/Lab 4 API Consumption - Developers and Apps/README.md

 ![image alt text](./media/image_14.png)

-* Fill in the App's Name, Description, and toggle the product to enable access to that product.
-Click on **Create** button to create a new App.
+* Fill in the App's Name, Description, and click on the toggle to enable access to the Employee product.
+Click on the **Create** button to create a new App.

 ![image alt text](./media/image_15.png)